-- 13.18 An entity must first consider the extent to which it considers it appropriate to act to correct or qualify the information.
+- 13.19 The 10 business day time period commences on the day after the entity receives the request.
+For example, if the entity receives the request on 2 August, the 10 business day period begins on 3 August. - 13.20 A 'business day' is a day that is not Saturday, Sunday or a public holiday in the place concerned. - 13.21 An entity must first consider the extent to which it considers it appropriate to act to correct or qualify the information.
 Once it determines this, it must undertake either to correct the data or to include a qualifying statement with the data.
-Such corrections or qualifying statements must make the data accurate, up to date, complete and not misleading (to the best of the entity's knowledge). - 13.19 The requirement to, where practicable, attach an electronic link to a digital record of the data helps to ensure that any qualifying statement included with the data is clear to those who access the data.
-An entity's systems should be set up so that the data cannot be accessed without the correction statement or a link to that statement being immediately apparent. - 13.20 If an entity requires further information or explanation before it can determine which action to take, the entity should clearly explain to the consumer what additional information or explanation is required and/or why the entity cannot act on the information already provided.
+Such corrections or qualifying statements must make the data accurate, up to date, complete and not misleading (to the best of the entity's knowledge). - 13.22 The requirement to, where practicable, attach an electronic link to a digital record of the data helps to ensure that any qualifying statement included with the data is clear to those who access the data.
+An entity's systems should be set up so that the data cannot be accessed without the correction statement or a link to that statement being immediately apparent. - 13.23 If an entity requires further information or explanation before it can determine which action to take, the entity should clearly explain to the consumer what additional information or explanation is required and/or why the entity cannot act on the information already provided.
 The entity could also advise where additional material may be obtained.
-The consumer should be given a reasonable opportunity to comment on the refusal or reluctance of the entity to make a correction without further information or explanation from the consumer. - 13.21 An entity should also be prepared in an appropriate case to search its own records and other readily accessible sources that it reasonably expects to contain relevant information, to find any information in support of, or contrary to, the consumer's request.
+The consumer should be given a reasonable opportunity to comment on the refusal or reluctance of the entity to make a correction without further information or explanation from the consumer. - 13.24 An entity should also be prepared in an appropriate case to search its own records and other readily accessible sources that it reasonably expects to contain relevant information, to find any information in support of, or contrary to, the consumer's request.
 However, an entity need not conduct a full, formal investigation into the matters about which the consumer requests correction.
 The extent of the investigation required will depend on the circumstances, including the seriousness of any adverse consequences for the consumer if the CDR data is not corrected as requested.